dholmes3514/4Geeks_final_project/README.md

 # 4Geeks data science project boilerplate

 Minimal Python 3.11 repository for 4Geeks data science assignments.
 Several useful Python packages and VSCode extensions are installed on Codespace boot-up.
 Directories for models and data are created within the Codespace but excluded from tracking.
+The notebooks directory contains `notebook.ipynb`, run this notebook to verify the environment.
+It can then be deleted or renamed to use for your project.

 ## 1. Set-up